treagod/marten-turbo/README.md

 ## Handlers

-Marten Turbo provides an extension to the generic Marten handlers.
-For example to create a record the `MartenTurbo::Handlers::RecordCreate` is used:
+Marten Turbo provides an extension to the generic Marten handlers:

 __Record Creation__: To create a record, use